 6.5.9.1 Emergency and Short Supply Operation

-(1) ERCOT, as the single CAO, is responsible for maintaining reliability in normal and Emergency Conditions.
+(1) ERCOT is responsible for maintaining reliability in normal and Emergency Conditions.
 The Operating Guides are intended to ensure that minimum standards for reliability are maintained.
 Minimum standards for reliability are defined by the Operating Guides and the NERC Reliability Standards and include, but are not limited to:

 (a) Minimum operating reserve levels;